iohzrd/thor/README.md

 ### Incognito Mode
 In **incognito** mode, the **Tor** service is active.
-Moreover **javascript** will be disabled and the user agent of the browser client will be slightly changed.
-The purpose of the changed settings are, to protect your privacy at least a bit.
+Moreover **javascript** will be disabled.
+The purpose of the changed settings is, to protect your privacy at least a bit.
 (Key words are **Device and Browser Fingerprint**)

 ```